jorritmesman/selmaprotbas/README.md

 After this is done, you need to run CMake again and compile the physical model.
 Now, Selmaprotbas should be ready for use.

+### FABM-plus
+Since 2025, this model is part of [FABM-plus](https://github.com/fabm-model/fabm-plus), and can be used together with a suite of physical models that incorporate the FABM framework.
+If installing a physical model that comes with FABM-plus (e.g. [PyGETM](https://github.com/BoldingBruggeman/getm-rewrite)), Selmaprotbas (and other biogeochemical models) will be directly included without having to do the installation steps described above.

 ## How to run the model?
 You can run Selmaprotbas the same way you can run any other model coupled to a physical model by means of FABM.
 Here we will use GOTM as an example, but the process is similar when using other physical models.